jorcuad/croke.es/content/post/x1redmassegura2019.md

 ## What I talked about?

-The talk deals about the privacy and why it should matters to us.
-I tried to expose the problems of a lack of privacy and why it is difficult to realize when the problems comes from bad use of our data.
+The talk deals about privacy and why it should matters to us.
+I tried to expose the problems of a lack of privacy and why it is difficult to realize when the problems comes from a bad use of our data.
 The other main point of the presentation explains what are the risks of the new technologies like the **voice assistants** and how to deal with them.

 This talk is a remake of the last one I gave in [JASyP]({{< ref "jasyp2019.md" >}}) conferences.
-Since the talk is for kids, I removed some complex technical details, I extended the context about what is privacy and its importance, I changed the real cases about privacy leaks to another ones about social networks and console games and finally I changed the aesthetics of the presentation.
+Since the talk is for kids, I removed some complex technical details, I extended the context about what is privacy about and its importance, I changed the real cases about privacy leaks to another ones about social networks and console games and finally I changed the aesthetics of the presentation.

 ![First slide](/images/x1redmassegura/cover.png)

 My main concern was **keeping kids attention** during the talk.
 I rebuilt the aesthetics of the slides using **Lego Films** images and GIFs along the presentation.

 The talk presents **Alfred**, the butler of Batman.
-Alfred is like a voice assistant, Batman asks for things to Alfred and He will perform the actions requested.
-Using Alfred as a **metaphor** the presentation deals with topics like **privacy**, secrets, information leaks or smart voice assistants.
+Alfred is like a voice assistant, Batman asks him for doing something and He will perform the actions requested.
+Using Alfred as a **metaphor**, the presentation deals with topics like **privacy**, secrets, information leaks or smart voice assistants.

 ![Alfred slide](/images/x1redmassegura/alfred.png)